AI-Guru/helibrunna/README.md

 - Fine-tuning.
 - Fine-tuning with LoRA adapters.
 - Quantization.
-- Uploading to huggingface.
+- Uploading to Hugging Face.
+- Downloading from Hugging Face.
 - Training on a GPT2-size dataset, such as openwebtext.

 ## Known issues

-This repo is currently in an early stage.
-Thus we cannot guarantee that it works.

 ## Setting up things